ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 creation.
 The server can take advantage of that to provide the sort.
 If the query is using an index scan, the order of the documents returned is guaranteed to be sorted by the index keys.
-This means there is no need to perform explicit sort since the documents are fetch from the server in the sorted order.
+This means there is no need to perform explicit sort since the documents are fetched from the server in the sorted order.
 The documents are only going to be ordered according to the fields that make up the index.
 Query planner considers the indexes that can be helpful to either the query predicate or to the requested sort.